 Each pathway consists of a number of

-- core mandatory units which allow learners to develop their underpinning knowledge of the IT and telecoms sector, such as computer systems and systems security
+- core mandatory units which allow students to develop their underpinning knowledge of the IT and telecoms sector, such as computer systems and systems security

 - a number of optional units relevant to the chosen specialism (business, networking and systems support or software development) and a number of vendor and specialist units.

-The vendor units allow learners to familiarise themselves with widely used programmes designed by market leaders such as Microsoft and CISCO.
+The vendor units allow students to familiarise themselves with widely used programmes designed by market leaders such as Microsoft and CISCO.

-The vendor unit content allows learners to prepare for vendor certification, which will improve their employment prospects in the industry.
+The vendor unit content allows students to prepare for vendor certification, which will improve their employment prospects in the industry.

-The optional specialist units allow learners to focus on a particular area of interest such as computer game design, spreadsheet modelling or web animation.
+The optional specialist units allow students to focus on a particular area of interest such as computer game design, spreadsheet modelling or web animation.